thomasWeise/oa/performance/codingAndReproducibility/README.md

 7. *All* program code should be designed for being published and useful for others from the very beginning.
    We should prepare it with the same care and diligence that we wish our name to be associated with.
 8. The program code for an experiment not just consists of the algorithm implementation, but also the code for running the experiment and the code for evaluating the results, i.e., the code for generating tables and figures.
-9. If we are conducting research work, we should publish all artifacts of our work, all code and data, online:
+9. If we are conducting research work, we should publish all artifacts of our work, all code, data, and results, online&nbsp;[@KBBDCGJLMPQSVBY2016GLPFOR]:
    a.
 For code, several free platforms such as [GitHub](http://www.github.com) or [bitbucket](http://bitbucket.org/) exist.
       These platforms often integrate with free continuous integration platforms, which can automatically compile code and run unit tests.
    b.
 For results, there, too, are free platforms such as [zenodo](http://zenodo.org/).